 Ubuntu is a popular desktop distribution of Linux that tracks both kernel and application updates.
 Ubuntu is the CSL recommended desktop Linux distribution.
-14.04 LTS is currently installed in the instructional labs, TA workstations, and most other Ubuntu computers in the department.
-16.04 LTS is the new default Ubuntu release for all new installs.
-The instructional labs and TA workstations will ugprade to 16.04 LTS during winter break 2016-17.
+18.04 LTS is currently installed in the instructional labs, TA workstations, and most other Ubuntu computers in the department.

 /nobackup and /scratch